Islamic Jihad Organization: Existence

+According to investigative journalist Ronen Bergman, "Islamic Jihad" was one of many aliases used by Hezbollah.
 A 2003 decision by an American court named Islamic Jihad as the name used by Hezbollah for its attacks in Lebanon, and parts of the Middle East, and Europe.
-In the same way, Hezbollah had used the name "Islamic Resistance" (al-Muqawama al-Islamiyya) in its attacks against Israel.
+Hezbollah itself uses the name "Islamic Resistance" (al-Muqawama al-Islamiyya) in its attacks against Israel.